 When people post their emotional responses to social media and through their free email account(s), they are loading their human personal emotional responses, judgments, and biases into a large computer and cloud database?
 Everything we post and respond to is data somewhere.
 The truth is, hundreds of millions of people around the planet do this every day, 24 hours a day, seven days a week.
-Most people are more than happy to tell hundreds or even thousands of people that don’t even know, how they think, what they are thinking about, how their feeling, what they are pissed off about and how their day went at work, their personal life and more.
+Most people are more than happy to tell hundreds or even thousands of people that don’t even know, how they think, what they are thinking about, how they’re feeling, what they are pissed off about and how their day went at work, their personal life and more.
 The social groups that most people have always been dependent upon and use to validate their existence and popularity are now electronic pictures and text behind a screen attached to manipulative artificial intelligent bots or people they don’t even personally know.
 Just about everyone’s life has become their own personal news on their own news networks or a reality drama series.

 What do you think about this and why is it happening?

 If you would have told people in 1995 that hundreds of millions of people would be happy to input their private emotions, biases, judgements, likes and dislikes and their personal and family pictures into a computer for hundreds or thousands of people to view, people they don’t even know, they would have said, “it will never happen.”

 Most people have no problem emotionally feeding the ghost in the machine or cloud.

 According to Professor Cox, “Our language follows our technology and we carry around computers in our pockets and we slavishly look at them all the time.
 Computers are the lens in which we see our brains.”
 Perhaps, the computer or mobile lens is becoming an important extension of our own mind as we become more and more like machines?
 What do you think?